Salkantay Trek 5 Days 4 Nights

 2, Moderate

-Upon reaching Salkantay Pass, you’ll have time to rest, take photos, and admire the panoramic views of the Salkantay circuit.
-This is the highest point of the trek and a major achievement for the day.
+Upon reaching the Salkantay Pass, you will have time to rest, take photos, and enjoy the panoramic views of the Salkantay trekking route.
+This is the highest point of the trek and a major highlight of the journey.

 Physical Level